 - 6.1 The Company Secretary is responsible for the Corporation's Board governance processes.
-The Company Secretary's advice and services are available to all Directors and all committees of the Board (Committees). - 6.2 Without limiting the scope of the role, the Company Secretary's responsibilities include: - (a) establishing and maintaining fit for purpose Board governance frameworks and templates; - (b) ensuring the effective and efficient operation of Board and Committee processes and procedures; - (c) assisting the Board and CEO to meet statutory reporting requirements as required by legislation; - (d) ensuring the timely provision of all notices of meetings, agendas and supporting documentation, in accordance with the Board's procedures; - (e) accurately recording and maintaining minutes of meetings of the Board and its Committees; - (f) providing advice in relation to corporate governance and the processes by which the Board and its Committees are supported; and - (g) any other services that the CEO, or the Chair, may require.
+The Company Secretary's advice and services are available to all Directors and all committees of the Board (Committees). - 6.2 Without limiting the scope of the role, the Company Secretary's responsibilities include: - (a) establishing and maintaining fit for purpose Board governance frameworks and templates; - (b) ensuring the effective and efficient operation of Board and Committee processes and procedures; - (c) assisting the Board and CEO to meet statutory reporting requirements as required by legislation; - (d) ensuring the timely provision of all notices of meetings, agendas and supporting documentation, in accordance with the Board's procedures; - (e) accurately recording and maintaining minutes of meetings of the Board and its Committees: - (f) providing advice in relation to corporate governance and the processes by which the Board and its Committees are supported; and - (g) any other services that the CEO, or the Chair, may require.

-$^{^{\}rm 18}{\rm Section}$ 7(4) of the Act, schedule 1, clause 1(1) of the Act.
+$^{^{\}rm 22}$ Section 7(1) of the Act.